-English Proficiency Exam: Prior to an international student’s acceptance at the college, the applicant must demonstrate English proficiency by taking the TOEFL (Test of English as a Foreign Language), and scoring a minimum of 48 internet-based (460 paper-based).
-An IELTS (International English Language Testing System) score of 5.5 is also acceptable.
+English Proficiency: Prior to an international student's acceptance at the college, the applicant must demonstrate English proficiency by taking the TOEFL (Test of English as a Foreign Language), and scoring a minimum of 48 internet-based (460 paper-based).
+An IELTS (International English Language Testing System) score of 5.5 or Duolingo score of 85 are also acceptable.

-Required English Classes: All students with a TOEFL score less than 80 internet-based (550 paper-based) or IELTS score less than 6.5 are required to take EN132 Reading/Writing III and EN142 Oral/Aural III during the first semester at SUNY Erie.
+Required English Classes: All students with a TOEFL score less than 80 internet-based (550 paper-based), Duolingo less than 105, or IELTS score less than 6.5 are required to take EN132 Reading/Writing III and EN142 Oral/Aural III during the first semester at SUNY Erie.

 The international student can expect to pay approximately $6,000 per semester for tuition and fees, plus books and insurance.
 International students must come prepared to pay the total fees by the date on their registration bill, prior to the start of classes.
 International students are eligible for the Tuition Installment Plan (TIP).